Handmade in Nashville

 nothing to prove.

-Wavy bowls, lily sculptures, and hand-sculpted chess sets — each piece shaped slowly, one hour at a time.
+Wavy bowls, lily sculptures, and hand-sculpted chess sets — each piece is shaped slowly, one hour at a time.

 Handmade wavy porcelain bowl